KidPudel/Iggy-s-Vault/procedures.md

 They are building blocks of instructions and logic and how data should change depending on your logic.

-pseudo scenario, without specific values, where value is an X value. instruction of actions
+without specific values, where value is an X value. instruction of actions
-**You instruct**
+**instruction units, pluggins**

+How data should change, based on certain condition

 They operate, executed just to work with data
 [[all computer can do (programming)]]